gaodayue/SESE/ReadingReport.md

 1. be aware of the larger context of immediate problem.
 2. take responsibility for everything you do.

 I feel these two points are essential not only to programming, but also to any other work if you want to do it well.
 When apply to programming, being responsible, you won't make any excuse for bugs in your software, you won't sit idly by and watch your project fall apart through neglect.
-Thinking beyond the immediate problem, you will try to make design which meets project's requirements rather than pursue for perfect and impractical solution.
+Thinking beyond the immediate problem, you will try to make design which meets project's requirements rather than pursue for perfect but impractical solution.

 ## Am I a pragmatic programmer?